Limestone Water Utility / CSWR — Harpeth River, Williamson County, TN

 The Applicant: Limestone / CSWR

-Limestone Water Utility Operating Company, LLC, owned by Central States Water Resources (CSWR), which acquired the facility December 21, 2021.
-CSWR operates water/wastewater systems across at least six states with a documented pattern of acquiring failing systems, raising rates dramatically, and failing to achieve proportional compliance improvements.
+Limestone Water Utility Operating Company, LLC, owned by Central States Water Resources (CSWR), which acquired the facility in 2021.[1]
+CSWR operates water/wastewater systems across a number of states.
+News sources report a documented pattern of acquiring failing systems, raising rates dramatically, and often failing to achieve proportional compliance improvements.[11]

 The Affected Community

 River Rest neighborhood (185 homes), Grassland area residents, downstream Harpeth users, and ratepayers.
 The expansion would add service for Nash Ridge and Adley subdivisions.
-Close to 300 utility customers filed comments on CSWR's related $9.5M rate increase (TPUC Docket 24-00044).
+Close to 300 utility customers filed comments on CSWR's related multi-million dollar rate increase (TPUC Docket 24-00044).[43]

 The laws that apply